-Three necessary steps to prevent cancerProvita Health Store
+Three necessary steps to prevent CancerProvita Health Store

 Step one: Optimizing hormone levels

-Melatonin can help reduce the risk of cancer in three ways: Metabolizing estrogens, combating inflammation and supporting a healthy immune system.
+Melatonin can help reduce the risk of Cancer in three ways: Metabolizing estrogens, combating inflammation, and supporting a healthy immune system.

-To optimize our melatonin production, you need to sleep enough hours.
+To optimize melatonin production, you need to sleep enough hours.
 Make sure your room is dark and silent.
-Keep all electronic appliances out of the room, eliminate caffeine, avoid spicy food and blue light for about 2 -3 hours before going to sleep.
+Keep all electronic appliances out of the room, eliminate caffeine, and avoid spicy food and blue light for about 2 -3 hours before going to sleep.
 Try to maintain a regular sleep schedule.
-If you have problems falling asleep, you can increase your melatonin levels obtaining 15 minutes of sun exposure per day (or using a solar lamp).
-Also, you should eat certain fruits such as goji berries, nuts, almonds, pineapple and bananas as snacks before going to bed.
+If you have problems falling asleep, you can increase your melatonin levels by obtaining 15 minutes of sun exposure per day (or using a solar lamp).
+Also, you should eat certain fruits such as goji berries, nuts, almonds, pineapple, and bananas as snacks before going to bed.

 Step two: Reducing inflammation to avoid Cancer

-Step three: taking a Cancer detection test
+Step three: Take a Cancer detection test